kimhc6028/relational-networks/README.md

 to train.

 ## Modifications
-In the original paper, Sort-of-CLEVR task used different model with CLEVR task.
+In the original paper, Sort-of-CLEVR task used different model from CLEVR task.
 However, because model used CLEVR requires much less time to compute (network is much smaller), this model is used for Sort-of-CLEVR task.

 ## Result